An active approach to diversified tax-exempt income

 Nuveen's forward-thinking approach to portfolio construction leverages 120 years as a leader in the municipal bond industry to help achieve outcomes that align with investors’ tax-exempt income objectives while seeking to minimize downside risk.

-- AAA municipal/US Treasury ratios (“ratios”) declined across the curve.
-The US 2 year declined significantly, ending the quarter at 33%.
-This was the lowest month-end level since the creation of the index in 2001.
-The US 10 year ratio declined by 6% and ended the quarter at 70%.
+- AAA municipal/US Treasury ratios (“ratios”) rose across the curve.
+The 30 year ratio ended the quarter at 105%, a 25% increase since the start of the year.
+The 2 year ratio rose by 43%, after finishing last year at the lowest month-end level since the creation of the index in 2001.

 - With respect to recent portfolio changes, we focused on managing duration risk in anticipation of several upcoming rate hikes, while taking advantage of the elevated muni ratios at the long end of the curve.
 In the moderate portfolio, we reduced the allocation to short duration high yield and high yield in favor of limited term and intermediate duration.
 Due to high yield spreads remaining tight, we reduced high yield based on our neutral stance on credit.

 - In the high income portfolio, we reduced short duration and intermediate duration in favor of All-American.
 All-American can take advantage of the longer-end of the curve where ratios are over 100%.